Proving the existence of localized patterns and saddle node bifurcations in 1D activator-inhibitor type models: Control of the spectrum of DFtildeu

-In the rest of the paper, we assume that $\nu_1 + \nu_2 \geq 0$ and that $(\nu_1 + \nu_2)^2 + 4\nu_2\nu_3 \ge 0$.
-Then, the above lemma provides that the essential spectrum of $D\mathbb{f}(\tbu)$ is real valued and strictly negative.
+In the rest of the paper, we assume that $\nu_1 + \nu_2~ > ~0$.
+Then, the above lemma provides that the real part of the essential spectrum of $D\mathbb{f}(\tbu)$ is strictly negative.
 Consequently, in order to control the spectrum on the imaginary axis, it remains to enclose the eigenvalues (cf. \eqref{eq : decomposition spectrum}).
 This is the goal of the next section.